openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Alteration, Movement \newline

-**Description:** The target moves with supernatural speed, dodging attacks more deftly and accomplishing actions at an uncanny rate. \newline
+**Description:** The target moves with extraordinary speed, dodging attacks more deftly and accomplishing actions at an uncanny rate. \newline

 **Effect:**